amnis-dev/amnis-design/docs/CONTRIBUTING.md

 # Amnis Design: Contributing

 Thank you for taking interest in improving this design system!
-As you make your contribution, these guidelines should help provide an alignment with the goals of this project, as well as achieve a level of continued quality/maintainability.
+I'm welcoming to new pull requests and label [good first issues](https://github.com/amnis-dev/amnis-design/labels/good%20first%20issue) when possible.
+As you make your contribution, these guidelines should help you setup and align with the goals of this project, as well as achieve a level of continued quality/maintainability.

 **Table of Contents**
 - Setup